sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

 Each method of peer discovery (DHT, WebRTC, Pub/Sub) has pros/cons.
 More will be reported on these implementations as the archaeologist service is built.

+###### transport
+The archaeologist will be a nodeJS based service, and the web application will be browser based.

+Thus, the system will need to support both:
+Browser -> NodeJS connection
+NodeJS -> NodeJS connection

+It does *not* need to support Browser -> Browser connections.

+The [webrtc-direct](https://github.com/libp2p/js-libp2p-webrtc-direct) transport handles the necessary connection types.

+The speed of connection and data transfer will need to be tested.

 ---
 **Static Archaeologist Fees per Sarcophagus**